IntegralTeam/crypticcoin-block-explorer/README.md

 The server runs in the foreground, and for production use scripts from "To setup production" section.

 The block explorer will be available on http://localhost:3001/insight/ and any additional IP addresses your server has bound to its network interface.
-You can the port in crypticcoin-explorer/bitcore-node.json.
+You can change the port in crypticcoin-explorer/bitcore-node.json.

 All actions performed by the script are thouroughly commented.